mWater/mwater-visualization/src/widgets/charts/pivot/README.md

   unconfigured: true if cell is a placeholder that needs to be configured
   summarize: true if cell is unconfigured and can be turned into a summary

+  segmentValues: map of segment id to values for any values that are part of the cell.
+If a segment has no expression, it is not included
+    If an intersection, contains the values of row and column segments that have a value (including null).

 ### Cell types

 row: part of rows, has section as row segment id